What is the Gender Pay Gap?

 What to do about the gender pay gap

 Employers are finally taking notice and taking action.
-In our annual Compensation Best Practices survey, Payscale asked employers about the gender pay gap within their organization and their commitment to pay equity.
+In our annual Compensation Best Practices survey, Payscale asked employers about the wage gap within their organization and their commitment to pay equity.
 A majority are now embracing the mandate to provide fair and equitable pay and recognizing the moral and business advantages of doing so.
 You can learn more from this downloadable asset, which includes data and insights revealing trends on pay equity and what employers are specifically doing to address pay gaps within their organizations.